 See examples of how our collaborative partnership can propel your clean and simple success.

-Challenge: A yogurt brand in China needed to bring its new clean label drinkable yogurt concept to life but wasn't familiar with clean label starches — and had trouble meeting functional, sensory and labeling targets.
+Challenge: A yoghurt brand in China needed to bring its new clean label drinkable yoghurt concept to life but wasn't familiar with clean label starches — and had trouble meeting functional, sensory and labeling targets.

 Solution: Ingredion led the way with the optimal formulation that could address the need for storage stability without syneresis and deliver the great experience and clean labels they desired.

-Result: The company's launch of two new SKUs was a success, leading to full commercialization.
+Result: The company's launch of two new SKUs was a success, leading to full commercialisation.